 - Workplace violence.
 A shocking number of serious workplace injuries and fatalities are the result of violence and assault, and compliance officers are not immune to these dangers.
 Workplace violence could take place between colleagues, between employees and clients, between employees and customers, or between employees and other outsiders.
 Workplace violence can lead to catastrophic injuries, especially if weapons are involved.

 - Repetitive stress accidents.
 All workers are susceptible to repetitive stress injuries, based on their most common tasks and movements.
 For compliance officers, common repetitive stress incidents may be related to standing and walking for extended periods of time, lifting items (not necessarily heavy items), or working at a desk.
-These injuries can include wrist, neck, and back injuries.
+These can include wrist, neck, and back pain.